Opentrons/ot3-firmware/README.md

 This is the top-level directory for running the pipette peripheral system.
 Eventually, we will most likely have separate directories for different applications on the pipettes.

+## Simulate

+Each peripheral system can be run in a simulating mode.
+Because we use the posix FreeRTOS port everything above the HAL is portable this mode is perfect for testing CAN communication and other business logic.

+### Building

+`cmake --build --preset=simulators` will build all the applications.

+### CAN Communication

+Two modes of CAN communication are supported:
+- socketcan (linux only)
+- opentrons_sock (mac + linux)

+To use socket_can, define the environment variable `USE_SOCKETCAN` during the build.

+For more information on interacting with simulation see [this readme](https://github.com/Opentrons/opentrons/blob/edge/hardware/README.md).

+### Running

+Each simulator is an executable binary using the pattern `build-host/{PROJ}/simulator/{PROJ}-simulator`